fusioninventory/fusioninventory.github.io/documentation/documentation/security.md

     Common Name (eg, your name or your server's hostname) []:glpi.mycompany.com Email Address []:

-[[!template  id=warning text="You have to ensure the exact host name in your server URL matches the certificate Common Name attribute.
-For instance, if your server URL is http(s)://glpi.mycompany.com/, the common name should be 'glpi.mycompany.com'."]]
+{% include warning.html param="You have to ensure the exact host name in your server URL matches the certificate Common Name attribute.
+For instance, if your server URL is http(s)://glpi.mycompany.com/, the common name should be 'glpi.mycompany.com'." %}

 The key, in server.key file, is the private part allowing the server to prove its identity.
 It should not be distributed, and be correctly protected.
 The